 Livability, within lower income housing is practiced as a commodity than a necessity or a basic requirement of a human being.
 The vulnerable risks are so high and over powering that it is believed; tenureship, ease of access to secure housing, clean water and good sanitation facility ensures good livable conditions.
-However livability is about suitable place for inhabitation, ensuring good enviornmental conditions which ensures community well-being and growth.
+However livability is about suitable place for inhabitation, ensuring good environmental conditions which ensures community well-being and growth.
 The environmental performance of the dwelling units, accountability for good connectivity to the neighbourhood and the city directly impact the livability quotient.

-Every individual is entitled to have access to basic needs to support her livelihood and deserves a habitable dwelling unit within the urban fabric of the city.
-The urban poor, who are the main constituents of informal settlements, evidently adapt to their stresses and constraints.
+Every individual is entitled to have access to basic needs to support their livelihood and deserves a habitable dwelling unit within the urban fabric of the city.
+The urban poor of informal settlements, evidently adapt to their stresses and constraints.